Andreas Traub

-Andreas Traub (born in 1949) is a German musicologist and university lecturer.
+Andreas Traub (1949–2026) was a German musicologist and university lecturer.

 Life

-Traub is grandson of the theologian and politician Gottfried Traub and son of the theologian Hellmut Traub.
+Traub was born in Göttingen.
+He was grandson of the theologian and politician Gottfried Traub and son of the theologian Hellmut Traub.
 He completed his studies at the LMU Munich and the University of Bern and received his doctorate in 1977.

 From 1979 to 1990 he worked as assistant to Rudolf Stephan at the Institute for Musicology of the Free University of Berlin.
 His habilitation then followed in 1994 at the University of Tübingen.

 Since 1991 Traub has been researching the music history of Baden-Württemberg.
-At the same time he teaches at the University of Tübingen.
+At the same time he taught at the university of Tübingen.

 Since 1994 he has held teaching positions at the Staatliche Hochschule für Musik Trossingen.

 In 1997 Traub became editor of the Denkmäler der Musik in Baden-Württemberg.

-Traub is honorary member of the Gesellschaft für Musikgeschichte in Baden-Württemberg.
+Traub was honorary member of the Gesellschaft für Musikgeschichte in Baden-Württemberg.